Betaworks

 Seed Round in 2016

-Poncho Inc. specializes in providing personalized weather forecasts through its application, emails, and text messages across the continental United States.
-Incorporated in 2014 and headquartered in New York City, Poncho has gained recognition as one of the most popular weather chatbots on Facebook Messenger and as a leading weather app in the App Store.
-In addition to weather updates, the company offers travel reports to enhance user experience.
-As of May 2018, Poncho operates as a subsidiary of Dirty Lemon Beverages, LLC.
-The company leverages advanced bot technologies to deliver engaging content across various messaging and hardware platforms.
+Poncho Inc. is a New York-based company that specializes in providing personalized weather forecasts through its application, emails, and text messages across the continental United States.
+Founded in 2014, Poncho has developed a popular chatbot on Facebook Messenger and ranks among the leading weather apps in the App Store.
+The company not only delivers weather updates but also offers travel reports, enhancing the user experience with engaging content.
+As of May 2018, Poncho operates as a subsidiary of Dirty Lemon Beverages, LLC, leveraging advanced bot technologies to reach its audience on various messaging and hardware platforms.

 Beep